Scodgey/codeclan_pda_DE13group3project/README.md

 Names of group members
 Scott Wright, Cameron Fraser, Alisa Tunonen & Mark Fojas

-### Roles & responsibilities of each member:**
+### Roles & responsibilities of each team member:
 <br>
 Scott worked on:

-Cleaning & wrangling of Bed Capacity Data;
+* Cleaning & wrangling of Bed Capacity Data;
-Bed Capacity analysis scripts and visualisation (plots).Analysis included inferential statistics - bootstrapping methods;
+* Bed Capacity analysis scripts and visualisation (plots).Analysis included inferential statistics - bootstrapping methods;
-Generated data joining script for group and joined datasets ready for analysis.
+* Generated data joining script for group and joined datasets ready for analysis.

 <br>
 Cameron worked on:

-Cleaning & wrangling of Geospatial Data;
+* Cleaning & wrangling of Geospatial Data;
-Development of R-Shiny Web App (dashboard) inclusive of R-Shiny global, UI and server scripts;
+* Development of R-Shiny Web App (dashboard) inclusive of R-Shiny global, UI and server scripts;
-Led the process of merging each group members scripts into the above scripts of R-Shiny Web App.
+* Led the process of merging each group members scripts into the above scripts of R-Shiny Web App.

 <br>
 Alisa worked on:

-Identifying the datasets necessary to answer the questions set by the group as part of satisfying the brief;
+* Identifying the datasets necessary to answer the questions set by the group as part of satisfying the brief;
-Cleaning and wrangling of Admissions Data (including A&E Admissions);
+* Cleaning and wrangling of Admissions Data (including A&E Admissions);
-Admissions analysis scripts and visualisation (plots).
+* Admissions analysis scripts and visualisation (plots).
 Analysis included use of predictive modelling.

 <br>
 Mark worked on:

-Cleaning and wrangling of Delayed Discharge Data (inclusive of reviewing demographic influences such as age, reasons for delay and deprivation);
+* Cleaning and wrangling of Delayed Discharge Data (inclusive of reviewing demographic influences such as age, reasons for delay and deprivation);
-Delayed discharge analysis scripts and visualisation (plots);
+* Delayed discharge analysis scripts and visualisation (plots);
-Researched and considered influence of NHS staff numbers/working hours, for potential future analysis.
+* Researched and considered influence of NHS staff numbers/working hours, for potential future analysis.

 <br>
 Everyone worked on: